G2A.COM G2A News Features Top 10 games to play offline

 This one is actually free.
 If you’re ready for it.
 Get it here.

+A meta-narrative delight.
 A lot can be said about Ninja Theory’s magnum opus.
 A self-contained story with so much artistic merit it will be remembered for generations.
 People In film schools will be learning about things the developer have done in this game.
 It manages to break the 4th wall in a way that is neither forced nor contrived and leaves the player with haunting questions and deep feelings for months after finishing the game.

 Hellblade: Senua’s Sacrifice is a personal journey, both for the titular character, and for the player themselves.
 Framed as a classic journey to retrieve the soul of a loved one from the Underworld, the story branches into exploration of psychosis, powerlessness and loss.
 It is short, but profound and entirely singleplayer with no multiplayer component to speak of, because it simply doesn’t need one.

+The final frontier.
 Paradox is known for their grand strategy games, games that have a large number of subsystems inside them, work on slow and deliberate timeframes and nudge those receptors in your brain responsible for giving you joy when you see something small grow into something great and beautiful.
 Stellaris is their most recent endeavor and it’s the most friendly to newcomes.

 The game takes place in space, where you will custom-build your civilization and expand it to be the greatest race in the galaxy.
 Stellaris is fantastic at teaching you its various systems piece by piece and easing you into the process while its complexity steadily rises.